Ethnic Chinese in Panama: History

 The Chinese community endured widespread discrimination due to their differences in culture, race, and religion.
-Although they had lived in Panama for decades, they were still not fully accepted by the Panamanians.
+Although they have lived in Panama for generations, they were still not fully accepted as Panamanian.
+While West Indian people have often been stereotyped as violent, and the Chinese Panamanians as sneaky or corrupt.
+Many Chinese men intermarried with Panamanian women to be able to fit into the community, while West Indians in the community tended to marry within their own community.